joncampbell123/dosbox-x/INSTALL.md

 * dosbox-x-macosx-x64-20200630161244.zip
 * dosbox-x-mingw-hx-dos-20200701193641.zip

 The macOS package requires macOS Sierra 10.12 or higher.
-Both SDL1 and SDL2 binaries are provided.
+Both SDL1 and SDL2 binaries are provided in .app formats.

 The HX-DOS package allows you to run DOSBox-X in a real DOS system (MS-DOS or compatible) too with the help of the freely-available [HX DOS Extender](https://github.com/Baron-von-Riedesel/HX), which is already included in the recent HX-DOS release packages.
 Note however that not all features of DOSBox-X can be supported in this environment.
 See the README.TXT file inside the HX-DOS package for more information.